Putting Customer Focus into Practice

 Open-ended: categorization or themes, if possible

-For example, a smaller change, like the addition of signage, could be made based on a less rigorous and a smaller amount of customer information.
-A larger change, like the reallocation of resources, or design and development of a new program/product/service, would require higher quality and a larger amount of customer information.
+For example, a smaller change, like the addition of signage, could be made based on a less rigorous and a smaller amount of customer feedback.
+A larger change, like the reallocation of resources, or design and development of a new program/product/service, would require higher quality and a larger amount of customer input.

-Once you determine the method(s) you will use to collect and analyze customer information, you will need to develop the following components, which will helpwith consistency and accountability:
+Once you determine the method(s) you will use to collect and analyze customer feedback, you will need to develop the following components, which will help with consistency and accountability:

 - Data collection tool

-The data collection tool contains the questions, instructions, and guidance that become the method(s) you use to regularly collect customer information.
+The data collection tool contains the questions, instructions, and guidance that become the method(s) you use to regularly collect customer information and feedback.

 - Data collection plan

-The data collection plan outlines the process you use to collect customer information.
+The data collection plan outlines the process you use to collect customer information and feedback.
 It includes the purpose for collecting the information, frequency of collection, the tool used to collect it, where and how the collected information is stored, and the person(s) responsible for collecting it.